ORNL/cpp-proposals-pub/D1673/blas_interface.md

 Second, we intend to permit use of matrix or vector element types other than just the four types that the BLAS and LAPACK support.
-This is easier to do for BLAS-like operations than for the much more complicated numerical algorithms in LAPACK.
+This includes "short" floating-point types, fixed-point types, integers, and user-defined arithmetic types.
+Doing this is easier for BLAS-like operations than for the much more complicated numerical algorithms in LAPACK.
 LAPACK strives for a "generic" design (see Jack Dongarra interview summary in [P1417R0](wg21.link/p1417r0)), but only supports two real floating-point types and two complex floating-point types.
 Directly translating LAPACK source code into a "generic" version could lead to pitfalls.
 Many LAPACK algorithms only make sense for number systems that aim to approximate real numbers (or their complex extentions).
 Some LAPACK functions output error bounds that rely on properties of floating-point arithmetic.

 For these reasons, we have left LAPACK-like functionality for future work.
 It would be natural for a future LAPACK-like C++ library to